 Designing the perfect CV

 You can find a guide to putting a great CV together below.
-However, there are also some key things to steer clear from, such as the use of text boxes and using the wrong fonts.
+However, there are also some key things to steer clear of, such as the use of text boxes and using the wrong fonts.
 All Recruitment professionals and indeed people who are hiring staff within organisations, tend to close CVs if they are difficult to read or seem overly complicated.
-Here are our tips of what to avoid;
+Here are our tips on what to avoid;

 - The wrong font and font size.
 This is a personal choice of course, but use something clear and easy to read such as Calibri or Arial.
 They are the most widely used and look the clearest when reading them back.
 Font sizes vary but anywhere between 9 and 11 should be sufficient

-- Text Boxes – It's advised not to use them on CV’s, they generally create alignment problems and formatting issues.
+- Text Boxes – It's advised not to use them on CVs, they generally create alignment problems and formatting issues.

 - Don’t hide the truth.
 If you have had a career break or have been out of work, then add it to the CV as a Career break or “Actively seeking new employment”.
 People want honesty, and reference checking will pick this up.
 It will waste everyone’s time, including yours.